nichoth/try-logux/docs/README.md

 * [recipes/typescript](https://logux.org/recipes/typescript/)

-This is an example of a subscription:
+This is how the server handles subscriptions.
+You create a channel for each string value that clients can subscribe to.

 ```ts
 // a subscription, serverside